snabbdom/snabbdom/README.md

 ### `snabbdom/tovnode`

 Converts a DOM node into a virtual node.
-Good for patching over an pre-existing, server-side generated content.
+Especially good for patching over an pre-existing, server-side generated content.

 ```javascript